allebone/help.omni.af.mil/docs/PEX/Displays.md

 ## Sortie Viewer

 **Introduction**
 The Sortie Viewer module allows you to design and then electronically display user-defined schedule data.
 The Full Screen View can be displayed on computer monitors, TV screens, LCD projectors, or plasma screens.
 The Sortie Viewer Template Manager allows you to save Sortie Viewer designs.
 The ePEX Sortie Viewer displays the output file created and distributed by WinPEX.
-To make the ePEX Sortie Viewer work, within the WinPEX Sortie Viewer, identify a Full Screen Display Output Path File to the web server's ePEX directory or alternatively to a shared directory and configure I S to read the file into the web server's ePEX directory.
+To make the ePEX Sortie Viewer work, within the WinPEX Sortie Viewer, identify a Full Screen Display Output Path File to the web server's ePEX directory or alternatively to a shared directory and configure IIS to read the file into the web server's ePEX directory.

   1. On the Selection Tab, ”drag and drop” Available Labels and Data Elements from the list boxes below into the Selected Labels and Data Elements box above.
 The Selected Labels and Data Elements box can display up to 16 data elements across and seven \(7\) data elements down.
 There are a few rules that must be followed in order to get your display to come out right.
   2. Elements from the following list boxes can be used without restriction: Missions, Sorties, Crew Position, and Custom Labels.